Brooklyn Park, Minnesota Therapists

 Brooklyn Park, a part of the Twin Cities metro area, is in Hennepin County.
 Near the bank of the Mississippi River, it is conveniently located just a few miles from downtown Minneapolis.
 Brooklyn Park is one of the largest cities in Minnesota.

-The citizens of Brooklyn Park overwhelmingly approved a referendum to invest millions of dollars in creating, upgrading and maintaining several public amenities.
-Among them are resources to ensure a stable river, tree and prairie ecosystem, while upgrades to extensive parks and trail systems continue.
-Funding will improve community and senior activity centers, and include construction of a teen recreation center.
-Two Brooklyn Park ice arenas support figure skating and training, ice hockey clubs and recreational public skating.
+The citizens of Brooklyn Park overwhelmingly approved a referendum to invest millions of dollars in creating, upgrading, and maintaining several public amenities.
+Among them are resources to ensure a stable river, tree, and prairie ecosystem, while upgrades to extensive parks and trail systems continue.
+Funding will improve community and senior activity centers, including constructing a teen recreation center.
+Two Brooklyn Park ice arenas support figure skating and training, ice hockey clubs, and recreational public skating.

 Wealth and Poverty in Brooklyn Park

-Native Americans in Brooklyn Park experience the highest degree of hardship at 41.43 percent.
-The next impoverished groups are Hispanics at 25.97 percent and Blacks at 19.62 percent.
-Those who identify as “Other” or “Multiple races” are below the poverty line at 26.52 percent and 18.69 percent, respectively.
-Whites represent the least likely demographic, at 4.32 percent, to live below the poverty line.
+Native Americans in Brooklyn Park experience the highest degree of hardship at 41.43%.
+The next impoverished groups are Hispanics at 25.97% and Blacks at 19.62%.
+Those who identify as “Other” or “Multiple races” are below the poverty line at 26.52% and 18.69%, respectively.
+Whites represent the least likely demographic, at 4.32%, to live below the poverty line.

-Brooklyn Park is more dangerous than 86 percent of U.S. Cities.
-A person’s chance of becoming a victim of violent crime in Brooklyn Park is about 15 percent higher than in Minnesota state.
-Burglary and theft rates are somewhat higher in Brooklyn Park than national property crime rates.
+Brooklyn Park is more dangerous than 86% of U.S. Cities.
+A person’s chance of becoming a victim of violent crime in Brooklyn Park is about 15% higher than in Minnesota state.
+Burglary and theft rates are higher in Brooklyn Park than national property crime rates.

 Disadvantages in Brooklyn Park’s Mental Health Options